enkore/i3pystatus/docs/formatting.rst

 You can nest groups.
 The inner group will only become part of the output if both the outer group and the inner group are eligible for output.

 .. _TimeWrapper:

 TimeWrapper
 -----------

-Some modules that output times use TimeWrapper to format these.
+Some modules that output times use :py:class:`.TimeWrapper` to format these.
 TimeWrapper is a mere extension of the standard formatting method.

 The time format that should be used is specified using the format specifier, i.e. with some_time being 3951 seconds a format string like ``{some_time:%h:%m:%s}``